Opera, music, theater, and art in Los Angeles and beyond

 But Mr. Dudamel has to tend to the technical maintenance of the Los Angeles Philharmonic and may need to spend more time, as the Tchaikovsky performance suggested, immersing himself in the repertory.

-The word from Philadelphia and Peter Dobrin was not much better,
+Philadelphia and Peter Dobrin was not much better,

 Here was a slightly unkempt performance of John Adams' City Noir, a signature piece of this orchestra penned by its own creative chair, and an unremarkable Tchaikovsky Symphony No. 6.
 But classical music was winning friends.
 Did it matter that many came for something other than the music?